The Missing Cross to Purity

 Glory be to God forever!

-above sixteen hundred years since,
+more than sixteen hundred years ago,

 they have worshipped the works of their own hands;